joeynunzio/homework-1/README.md

 ### 10. What is a webpage?

-*Your answer here.*
+ A webpage is a document written in HTML and translated by your web browser so it could be read by those who view it.

 ### 11. Webpage I like

 What's one webpage you like?
 Why?
+I like LinkedIn because it allows me to customize what I see, and I find it a great job searching resource.
+Networking with others with similar careers is very important.

 ### 12. Website I don’t like

 What's one webpage you like?
 Why?
+Honestly, I don't like FaceBook.
+I know it's probably the most popular Social Media site, but I find it a terrible time waster.

 ### 13. Resources

-Where is a good place to look for information about HTML tags?
+Where is a good place to look for information about HTML tags? w3schools.com, Khan Academy, and for quick information: http://www.simplehtmlguide.com/cheatsheet.php

 ### 14. HTML Versions